imlauer/imlauer.github.io/index.md

 * Today, the internet is flooded with ads and manipulation, but "tech companies" claim to care about stopping the spread of misinformation.
 The irony is that their entire business model relies on showing us fake ads.
 * **[Bitcoin](https://wrongthink.link/posts/bitcoin-is-a-tale-of-tragedy/)'s value is purely human stupidity**: Bitcoin was not created to speculate on its value: buying cheap and selling high.
 It was created to set us free and eliminate banks and decentralized money.
 * **Voting is manipulation**: zero-sum games are the problem and I don't see any politician talking about it.
 Additionally, most working people don't have the time to stay informed about the news, so they will always end up voting wrong.
-* Modern games were created to sell expensive hardware to dumb people see [DOOM](http://www.tastyfish.cz/lrs/doom.html) and [Anarch by tastyfish](http://www.tastyfish.cz/lrs/anarch.html) those are real games!
+* Modern games were created to sell expensive hardware to dumb people, see [nethack](https://github.com/NetHack/NetHack), [DOOM](http://www.tastyfish.cz/lrs/doom.html) and [Anarch by tastyfish](http://www.tastyfish.cz/lrs/anarch.html), Diablo I, 0ad those are real games!
+I can play them without have to run Xorg or Wayland just from the TTY.
+Nethack is a text base console game.
+DOOM and Anarch have SDL support.
 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
 True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
 School blocks real education.
 * Work is better than school ( [The toxic schooling system](https://digdeeper.love/articles/school.xhtml) )
 * Everyone oppresses everyone else: human existence itself is pure egoism.
 * Google's self-driving cars?
 Fake, controlled by humans.
 Amazon's AI supermarkets?
 Also fake, staffed by 100 Indians.
 [Spotify](http://stallman.org/spotify.html) lies about song popularity, YouTube hides dislikes, and social media exists purely for mass espionage and selling ads to fellow scammers.
 * Women are more emotional than men, therefore they are more violent.
 * How to get girls: "Girls just wanna have fun".
 The nightclub was made for women, women like to dance with their friends and receive male attention.
 Men go to night clubs only because there are women, not because they like the nightclub.
+Women pay less.
 Ask yourself: How many couples would not have been formed without the use of alcohol?
 * Marriage never benefits the man, always the woman, because the woman has power over sex while the man has power over the relationship.
 If the man gets married, he loses the only power he had over the relationship.
 * As a natural leader, you have no need for validation from anyone.
 * I view the entire "education system" as a manipulative tool designed to train "slaves" to constantly seek external approval.
 * Social media is a tool for mass espionage, addiction, and selling ads to exploit society.
-* Due to my laptop's slow performance, I spoof my User-Agent to make it seem like I'm accessing from an Android device, which allows me to load resource-intensive sites like Twitch and YouTube more quickly.
 * C++ was created to only sell expensive books and live off of them.
 * The power isn't what you have, it's what people believe you have.
-* Most jobs are fake.
+* Most jobs are fake, so don't worry AI won't take away your "job".
 * "Skill before certification" - [George Hotz - How to not be a noob](https://www.youtube.com/embed/-v8pD0d5Bmk)
-* Watching porn, smoking cigarettes, or overeating is a way of cheating instead of addressing the underlying problem.
+* Watching porn, smoking cigarettes, or overeating is a way of cheating instead of addressing the underlying problem. **If you're fat you need to lose weight**.
 * **[Zero sum games are bad](https://ibb.co/Rkm9JC39)([Archive in case you're on Tor](https://archive.is/vyaZd)): patent trolls, finance, sales, real estate, tip screen design, fake jobs, social media influencers, advertising, [Rent-seeking](https://web.archive.org/web/20220523172822/https://infogalactic.com/info/Rent-seeking)** ([In Spanish](/rent_seeking.html)).
 * Housing is a moral issue: No one needs three homes while others have none.
 Overhousing is greed — put your extra properties back on the market.
 * Investment firms are parasites: They don’t build homes; they buy them to drain rent from workers.
 Flippers and funds inflate prices and call it "business".